 The hotel is minutes from landmarks such as Republic Square, Terazije Square, Knez Mihajlova Street, and the famous bohemian quarter Skadarlija.

 The hotel offers comfortable rooms, an on-site restaurant, a bar, and a fitness center.

 Hotel Bohemian Garni – Skadarlija.
 For a more luxurious experience, check out Hotel Bohemian Garni – Skadarlija, located in the heart of the Skadarlija neighborhood, only 2.3 kilometers from the most impressive religious landmark in town, Saint Sava Temple.

 The hotel features well-equipped rooms with a coffee machine and a minibar.
-There is also a restaurant on the premises, while car rental is available at the 24-hour front desk, where you can book city tours and day trips from Belgrade.
+There is also a restaurant on the premises, and car rental is available at the 24-hour front desk, where you can book city tours and day trips from Belgrade.

-Christmas In Novi Sad
+Christmas Holiday In Novi Sad